History of Scott Van Pelt in Timeline

 In 1990, Scott Van Pelt began his sportscasting career at WTTG-TV, a FOX affiliate in Washington, D.C.

-In 2000, Scott Van Pelt left The Golf Channel.
+In 2000, Scott Van Pelt ended his work for the Golf Channel.

-In 2001, Scott Van Pelt joined ESPN as a SportsCenter anchor and golf correspondent, covering major tournaments.
+In 2001, Scott Van Pelt joined ESPN as a SportsCenter anchor and golf correspondent.

-In 2009, Scott Van Pelt's three-hour program, The Scott Van Pelt Show, replaced Tirico and Van Pelt on ESPN Radio.
+In 2009, The Scott Van Pelt Show replaced Tirico and Van Pelt on ESPN Radio.

-In October 2012, The Scott Van Pelt Show was renamed SVP & Russillo, with Van Pelt working alongside Ryen Russillo.
+In October 2012, The Scott Van Pelt Show was renamed SVP & Russillo with Ryen Russillo.

-In 2012, Scott Van Pelt made the decision to stay with ESPN.
+In 2012, Scott Van Pelt decided to remain with ESPN.

-In May 2015, ESPN announced that Scott Van Pelt would leave the radio show SVP & Russillo to become a solo anchor for a midnight edition of SportsCenter.
+In May 2015, it was announced that Scott Van Pelt would leave the radio show SVP & Russillo to become a solo anchor for a midnight edition of SportsCenter.

 2023: Host of Monday Night Countdown

-In 2023, Scott Van Pelt took over as the host of Monday Night Countdown.
+In 2023, Scott Van Pelt took over as the host of Monday Night Countdown for the NFL season.

 2025: Host of ESPN's TGL Golf League Broadcasts

-In 2025, ESPN's TGL golf league broadcasts will feature Scott Van Pelt as host from his SportsCenter studio in Washington.
+In 2025, Scott Van Pelt is set to host ESPN's TGL golf league broadcasts from his SportsCenter studio in Washington.